VonHeikemen/devlog/content/web-development/lenses-a-k-a-composable-getters-and-setters.md

 view(dog_lens, new_alice); // => 'Joker'
 ```

 All of this works great but there is just one tiny detail, the lenses that the current constructor creates aren't composable.
-Imagine that we have three lenses from diferents files or something and we want to combine them like this.
+Imagine that we have three lenses from differents files or something and we want to combine them like this.

 ```javascript
 compose(pet_lens, imaginary_lens, dragon_lens);